Algeria R. Ford

 Pronouns: he, him, his

-In the area of litigation, Al has extensive experience in the areas of labor and employment, civil rights, tort and premise liability, and code enforcement.
+In the area of litigation, Al has extensive experience handling labor and employment, civil rights, tort and premise liability, and code enforcement lawsuits.
 Al has also handled appeals in the California Court of Appeal as well as the Ninth Circuit Court of Appeal.

 • Koslow v.
 City of Cathedral City, et al. Court of Appeals case concerning the legality of using third party hearing officers to hear public entity administrative appeals.